Pine barrens: Fauna

 Pine barrens support a number of rare species, including Lepidoptera such as the Karner blue butterfly (Plebejus melissa samuelis) and the barrens buck moth (Hemileuca maia).
-American black bears once roamed much of the area but were drove out by hunting and trapping.
+American black bears once roamed much of the area but were extirpated by hunting and trapping.
 They are slowly returning to the pine barrens, and can be seen occasionally.

 Fire ecology

-The American Indians used fire to maintain such areas as rangeland.
+Native Americans used fire to maintain such areas as rangeland.
 Suppression of wildfires has allowed larger climax forest vegetation to take over in most one-time barrens.
 Barrens are dependent on fire to prevent invasion by less fire-tolerant species.
 In the absence of fire, barrens will proceed through successional stages from pine forest to a larger climax forest, such as oak-hickory forest.
 However, temperatures in a white pine forest on Long Island were high enough to destroy the pine cones which led to a slow recovery of the pine forest that varied depending on the availability of seedlings and the spatial variability in the conditions in the soil encountered by the seedlings.